Denoder/nuxt-module-alternatives/README.md

 - Nuxt Vuex: ?

 **Instructions**

 - Add any of these modules to your `modules` directory of your nuxt 3 application.
 - Then in your `package.json` add them as a local module.
 - Finally run `npm install` to have them symlinked.
 - You can then add them to the `modules` or `buildModules` like you would in Nuxt with the same named aliases.

 Alternatively you can use gitpkg to install these modules.

+**Other Modules**

+_If you have a nuxt module that looks like it wont be updated, and has any usefeulness to the general nuxt community, please tell me and I'll take a look into it._

 Example `package.json`:
 <details>